FFFF-0000h/Tech-Scrolls/README.md

 - **immutable object**: an object which cannot change after creation.

+- **impression(pl. impressions)**: when an online ad, article, video, post, image, or other piece of content has been “fetched” (or requested) from it’s source.
+Whenever social media content shows up in your web browser, it’s been fetched from its web server, and you’ve just helped make an impression. _See [engagement](#e)_.

+- **influencers**: individuals with a presence on social media who use their platform to affect group opinions and behavior.

 - **inheritance**: the tendency of one class to derive properties and characteristics from other classes.

 - **integer (int)**: a data type that represents some range of mathematical integers.